 - Serve it up as a vegetarian main dish.
 Turn this dish into a tasty vegetarian main dish everyone will love and serve it up with some rice or tortilla chips and lots of delicious toppings.

-What to Serve With Instant Pot Pinto Beans
+How to Serve Pinto Beans

 I love them served with Authentic Mexican Rice, Instant Pot Mexican Rice or some crispy Mexican Potatoes.